syntasso/kratix/demo/README.md

 ### Show the app

 - ⚠️&nbsp;&nbsp;Showing the app in the browser as part of this demo (without manual extra steps) _does_ require internet for the DNS to work
-  _NOTE_: Using `wait-and-open-browser-when-app-ready`?
+- 🪄🪄&nbsp;&nbsp;Using `wait-and-open-browser-when-app-ready`?
 Browser will automatically open when the app is ready.

 When Postgres and TODO app are running (i.e. worker pods are running) you can connect to the app.
 If you are NOT using the `wait-and-open-browser-when-app-ready` then navigate manually to http://todo.local.gd:31338/